arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 an `IdlingResource` for the animation or disable animations in the application altogether, which leads to far less intrusion in the main codebase.

+> [!WARNING]
-> :warning: Disabling animations makes tests more stable but less honest —
+> Disabling animations makes tests more stable but less honest —
 > they do not check how animations work and to which events they might lead.

 ### Backend Communication